-This strategy covers unpaid carers of all ages including children, young people and adults living in the West Berkshire Council area.
+This strategy covers unpaid carers of all ages (including children, and adults living in the West Berkshire Council area.
 Carers and young carers make a vital contribution to their community by supporting those with care and support needs.
-The caring role is unique but carers can be grouped into different categories to ensure we provide the right help and support to match their needs.
-Some examples include young carers (aged under 18 years), carers aged 18-25 years, working carers, parent carers (providing care to a child with additional needs under the age of 18 years), and carers providing support to someone aged 18 or over, unidentified and unknown carers.
+The caring role is unique, but carers can be grouped into different categories to ensure we provide the right help and support to match their needs.
+Some examples include young carers (aged under 18 years), carers aged 18-25 years, working carers, parent carers (providing care to a child with additional needs under the age of 18 years), and carers providing support to someone aged 18 or over as well as unidentified and unknown Carers.